soasada/todo_cache/README.md

 3. `:global` allows you to register a cluster-wide alias.
 4. `:pg` is useful for registering multiple processes behind a cluster-wide alias (process group), which is usually suitable for distributed pub-sub scenarios.

+### :rpc module

+Allows you to issue a function call on all nodes in the cluster, this module could be use to replicate data in the entire cluster.

 ### How to fetch all dependencies

 `mix deps.get`